Tagged "personal"

 Playing With the Konmari Method

 I heard about the bestseller The Life-Changing Magic of Tidying Up at a SciPy talk about deculttering your data science project.
 The speakers admitted they hadn’t read it - they were simply trying to point out that tidying up your space and tidying up your software project are both similar.
-I’ve been married and living with my wife for about a year now.
-After we moved into “our own home” last year, we have both undergone major role reversals when it comes to tidying up.

 Read more...